openbmc/hiomapd/Documentation/mbox_protocol.md

 In V1 block size is hard coded to 4K.
 In V2 it is variable and must be queried with the GET_MBOX_INFO command.
+In V3 the host can request a given block size however it is ultimately up to the daemon to choose a block size which is returned as part of the GET_MBOX_INFO command response.
+The host must respect the daemons choice.
+The ability for the host to request a block size is provided such that it can choose an appropriate size to be able to utilise commands which only operate at the block level.

 Note that for simplicity block size must always be a power-of-2.
 Block size must also be greater than or equal to 4K.
 This is due to the fact that we have a 28-bit LPC address space and commands which return an